David-JUDEA/David-Judea/README.md

 ## Hi there 👋

 <!--
 **David-JUDEA/David-Judea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+"description" Curious is my nature, passionate about problem solving.
+Always a pleasure to help.

 Here are some ideas to get you started: